univ-of-utah-marriott-library-apple/privacy_services_manager/README.md

 $ sudo /usr/local/bin/privacy_services_manager.py enable location
 ```

 This will turn on the Location Services system globally.
-To test that this much worked, open up System Preferences, go to "Privacy & Security", and under the "Privacy" tab select "Location Services".
+To test that it is working properly, open up System Preferences, go to "Privacy & Security", and under the "Privacy" tab select "Location Services".
 At the top, you should see a check in the box next to "Enable Location Services."

 Now we will add Maps to the database.
 To do this, simply do: